Skip to main content

 Cultural Significance:

-Cacheu cuisine blends indigenous traditions with Portuguese colonial influences, creating unique preparations found in this historic region.
+Cacheu cooking blends indigenous traditions with Portuguese colonial influence, producing preparations particular to this historic stretch of the country.

 Signature Dishes: